hnuzhy/SSDA-YOLO/readme.md

 # SSDA-YOLO
-Codes for my paper "SSDA-YOLO: Semi-supervised Domain Adaptive YOLO for Cross-Domain Object Detection" for journal SPL (under review)
+Codes for my paper "SSDA-YOLO: Semi-supervised Domain Adaptive YOLO for Cross-Domain Object Detection" submitted to journal *Neurocomputing* (under review)

 ## Abstarct

-*The cross-domain discrepancy has always been what domain adaptive object detection aims to alleviate.
-This problem is more prominent when a significant distribution difference appearing between the source data used for training and the target data from the real application scenario.
-In this paper, we propose a novel semi-supervised domain adaptive YOLO (SDA-YOLO) method to improve cross-domain detection performance by integrating the efficient YOLOv5.
-Specifically, we adapt knowledge distillation to assist the student model obtain the instance-level features in the unlabeled target domain.
-We also draw support from style transfer to cross-generate pseudo images in different domains for remedying the image-level differences.
-We evaluate our proposed SDA-YOLO on public benchmarks including PascalVOC, Clipart1k, Cityscapes, and Foggy Cityscapes.
-Moreover, the experimental details on the yawning detection dataset collected in various schools and classrooms are also reported.
-The final results show the impressive improvement of our method in cross-domain obejct detection task.*
+*Domain adaptive object detection (DAOD) aims to alleviate transfer performance degradation caused by the cross-domain discrepancy.
+It is prominent when a distinct divergence arising between the source and target scenarios.
+However, most existing DAOD methods are dominated by computationally intensive two-stage detectors.
+In this paper, we propose a novel semi-supervised domain adaptive YOLO (SSDA-YOLO) based method to improve cross-domain detection performance by integrating the compact one-stage detector YOLOv5.
+Specifically, we adapt the knowledge distillation framework with the Mean Teacher model to assist the student model in obtaining instance-level features of the unlabeled target domain.
+We also utilize the scene style transfer to cross-generate pseudo images in different domains for remedying image-level differences.
+In addition, an intuitive consistency loss is proposed to further align cross-domain predictions.
+We evaluate our proposed SSDA-YOLO on public benchmarks including PascalVOC, Clipart1k, Cityscapes, and Foggy Cityscapes.
+Moreover, to verify its generalization, we conduct experiments on self-made yawning detection datasets collected from various classrooms.
+The final results show considerable improvements of our method in these DAOD tasks.*

 ## Brief Description